Life Insurance in Germany: The Definitive Guide (2025)

 However, the exact cost depends on various factors.
 Here’s what influences the price of life insurance and some tips on keeping premiums low:

-What influences the cost of life insurance?
+What influences the cost of term life insurance?

 1. Age: Younger people generally pay lower premiums.
 The earlier you apply, the cheaper it is.

 3. Lifestyle: Habits like smoking or risky hobbies can increase costs.
-Insurers see these as potential health risks.
+Insurers see these as potential risks.

 6. Occupation: If you work in a high-risk job, such as construction or firefighting, your premiums will be higher.